 • Can I “read” my dog in odor?
 Do I know when he has gotten to the source?
 Do I trust my dog’s communication that he has found the source?

 • Do I know the rules at the level that I am trialing?
-Has my dog passed the ORT for that level?
+Has my dog earned the ORT title?

 • Can my dog maintain energy for the search, going from crate to work several times?
 Can my dog wait in a crate or in the car without stressing?